Pinafore/nlp-hw/project/README.md

 Images are a much better use of space than words, usually (there's no limit on including images, but use judgement and be selective).

 For question writing, you have one page (single spaced, two column) per question plus a two page summary of results.
+Along with your writeup, turn in a json including the raw text of the question and answer and category.
+The json file is included in this directory.
 Grade
 ======================